Skip to main content

 “Lew was a visionary and he was thinking down the road,” said Amy.
 “Starting an endowment was his way of saying, you need to plan for the future.
 By having an endowment, you have a funding stream forever.”

-Lew also connected the former executive director of HFS with Carrie Jo Short, the Foundation’s senior director of community impact and a member of the Hastings community.
+Lew also connected the former executive director of HFS with Carrie Jo Short, the Foundation’s Director of Community and Impact Investing and a member of the Hastings community.

 “I have been delighted to watch Hastings Family Service grow from a group of dedicated volunteers into the powerhouse of community impact it has become,” said Carrie Jo.
 “As community needs have changed, leadership and staff have adapted to meet those changing needs.
 I served as a board member for many years and now as a community advocate for the many ways in which this organization serves our community."